 Support to develop your presentation skills

-The following sources of help are available:
+The following sources of help are also available:

-English Language Skills: The Centre for Applied Linguistics (CAL) offers in-sessional English language programmes in speaking and listening; pronunciation and writing.
+- English Language Skills: The Centre for Applied Linguistics (CAL) offers in-sessional English language programmes in speaking and listening; pronunciation and writing.

-Tips for Oxford DPhil students - includes information on the European market as well.
+- Tips for Oxford DPhil students - includes information on the European market as well.